tencentyun/intlcloud-documents/yehe_doc/存储/文件存储/操作指南/使用标签_intl_en.md

 ### Tagging a new file system

 #### Prerequisites
-Make sure you have owned a tag that you can use before creating a file system.
-In case of no tags available, go to the [Tag Console](https://console.cloud.tencent.com/tag/taglist) and create one.
+Make sure you have a tag that you can use before creating a file system.
+If you do not have any tags, go to the [Tag Console](https://console.cloud.tencent.com/tag/taglist) and create one.

 1. Log in to the [CFS Console](https://console.cloud.tencent.com/cfs).
 2. In the File System List page, click **Create**.
 3. In the “Create File System” pop-up window, find **Tag** down below, and click **Add** to add a tag to the file system.
 Only existing tags can be added in this step.

-4. Click **Submit**, and the tag will be bound to the corresponding file system once created successfully.
+4. Click **Submit**, and the tag will be bound to the created file system.

->For more information on the configuration for creating a file system, see [Creating File Systems and Mount Targets](https://intl.cloud.tencent.com/document/product/582/9132).
+>For more information on creating file systems, see [Creating File Systems and Mount Targets](https://intl.cloud.tencent.com/document/product/582/9132).

-### Adding, modifying, or delete a tag on an existing file system
+### Adding, modifying, or deleting a tag on an existing file system

-1. On the File System List page, locate the file system for which you want to edit a tag, and click **Edit Tag** in the Operation column.
+1. On the File System List page, locate the file system and click **Edit Tag** in the Operation column.

-2. In the "you have selected 1 cloud resource" pop-up window, add, modify or delete the tag as needed.
+2. Add, modify or delete the tag as needed in the pop-up window.

 3. Click **OK**.